github/opensource.guide/_articles/how-to-contribute.md

 * **CODE_OF_CONDUCT:** The code of conduct sets ground rules for participants' behavior associated and helps to facilitate a friendly, welcoming environment.
 While not every project has a CODE_OF_CONDUCT file, its presence signals that this is a welcoming project to contribute to.
 * **Other documentation:** There might be additional documentation, such as tutorials, walkthroughs, or governance policies, especially on bigger projects.

-Finally, open source projects use the following tools to organize discussion.
+Finally, open source projects use the following tools to organize the discussion.
 Reading through the archives will give you a good picture of how the community thinks and works.

 * **Issue tracker:** Where people discuss issues related to the project.
 * **Pull requests:** Where people discuss and review changes that are in progress.